-Investigators in the Evidence-Based Practice Research Program at Mayo Clinic have conducted hundreds of systematic reviews and meta-analyses to support decision-making and clinical practice guidelines by numerous agencies and entities.
+Investigators in the Evidence-Based Practice Research Program have conducted hundreds of systematic reviews and meta-analyses to support decision-making and clinical practice guidelines by numerous agencies, foundations and professional societies.

 These entities include:

 - American Association for the Study of Liver Diseases

 - American College of Chest Physicians

 - Endocrine Society

 - National Heart, Lung, and Blood Institute

 - Undersea and Hyperbaric Medical Society